TAURacing/BeagleDash/README.md

 BeagleDash
 ==========

-This repository is for CAN communication and data storage using Python for the Team Aberdeen University (TAU) Formula Studnet team.
+This repository is for CAN communication and data storage using Python for the Team Aberdeen University (TAU) Formula Student team.

 The platform used for testing is a BeagleBone Black running Arch Liux ARM using a MCP2562 CAN transciever on CAN interface can0.